data-edu/data-science-in-education/_book/08-wt-gradebook.md

 Your environment will now have two versions of the dataset.
 There is `ExcelGradeBook` which was the original dataset imported.
 There is also `gradebook` which is currently a copy of `ExcelGradeBook`.
 As you progress through this section, we will work primarily with the `gradebook` dataset.
 Additionally, while working onward in this section of the book, if you make a mistake and mess up the `gradebook` data frame and are not able to fix it, you can reset the data frame to return to the same state as the original `ExcelGradeBook` data frame by running `gradebook <- ExcelGradeBook` again.
 This will overwrite any errors in the `gradebook` data frame with the originally imported `ExcelGradeBook` data frame.
 Afterwards, just continue running code from this point in the text.

-## Process data
+## Process Data

 ### Tidy Data

 This walkthrough uses an Excel data file because it is one that we are likely to encounter.
 Moreover, the messy state of this file mirrors what might be encountered in real life.
 The Excel file contains more than one sheet, has rows we don't need, and uses column names that have spaces between words.
 All these things make the data tough to work with.
 The data is **not** tidy.
 We can begin to overcome these challenges before importing the file into RStudio by deleting the unnecessary parts of the Excel file then saving it as a .csv file.
-However, if you clean the file outside of R, this means if you ever have to clean it up (say, if the dataset is accidentally deleted and you need to redownload it from the original source) you would have to do everything from the beginning, and may not recall exactly what you did in Excel prior to importing the data to R. We recommend cleaning the original data in R so that you can recreate all the steps necessary for your analysis.
-Also, the untidy Excel file provides realistic practice for tidying up the data programmatically using R itself.
+However, if you clean the file outside of R, this means if you ever have to clean it up (say, if the dataset is accidentally deleted and you need to re-download it from the original source) you would have to do everything from the beginning, and may not recall exactly what you did in Excel prior to importing the data to R. We recommend cleaning the original data in R so that you can recreate all the steps necessary for your analysis.
+Also, the untidy Excel file provides realistic practice for tidying up the data programmatically (using a computer program) with R itself (instead of doing these steps manually).

 First, modify the column names of the `gradebook` data frame to remove any spaces and replace them with an underscore.
 Using spaces as column names in R can present difficulties later on when working with the data.

 Second, we want the column names of our data to be easy to use and understand.
 The original dataset has column names with uppercase letters and spaces.
-We can use the {janitor} package to quickly change them to a more useable format.
+We can use the {janitor} package to quickly change them to a more usable format.

+### About \{janitor\}

+The {janitor} package is a great resource for anybody who works with data, and particularly fantastic for data scientists in education.
+Created by Sam Firke, the Analytics Director of The New Teacher Project, it is a package created by practitioner in education with education data in mind.

+{janitor} has many handy functions to clean and tabulate data.
+Some examples include:

+- `clean_names()`, which takes messy column names that have periods, capitalized letters, spaces, etc. into R-friendly column names
+- `get_dupes()`, which identifies and examines duplicate records
+- `tabyl()`, which tabulates data in a `data.frame` format, and can be 'adorned' with the `adorn_` functions to add total rows, percentages, and other dressings

+Let's use {janitor} with these data!

 First, let's have a look at the original column names.
 The output will be long, so let's just look at the first ten by using `head()`.